pretix/pretix-docs/docs/tutorial/organizer-account.md

 If you are operating from Germany, it is recommended that you enter the URL to your website's imprint in the "Imprint URL" field.

-Your input into the "Contact address" field will be displayed publicly to allow your customers to contact you.
+Enter a valid email address into the "contact address" field.
+This email address will be displayed publicly to allow your customers to contact you.

-Confirm your changes on the "General" tab by clicking the :btn:Save: button on the bottom of the page.
+Confirm your changes by clicking the :btn:Save: button on the bottom of the page.

 ## Localization